Georgia went on to study Midwifery at Liverpool John Moores University.READ FULL STORY…

 You will need to undertake an interview in college demonstrating interest and commitment to study in this vocational area.

 Successful completion of Year 1 of a Level 3 programme is a pre-requisite to entry onto Year 2.

--Developing effective communication in health and social care
+-Working in health and social care

--Fundamentals of anatomy and physiology
+-Anatomy and physiology

--Technology in health and social care
+-Enquiries into health and social care research

 You will be taught by a team of experienced lecturers using a variety of teaching methods; you will learn through a mixture of practical and theoretical work, both in and outside of college.